5 Historical places in Gatlinburg

-Looking for the best historical place in Gatlinburg?
-We've ranked 5 options using our TSM Score™ algorithm, which combines guest ratings, review volume, and expert analysis.
-Whether you're planning a weekend getaway or a week-long vacation, this guide has everything you need to make the right choice.
+Looking for the best historical places in Gatlinburg?
+We've ranked 5 options using our TSM Score™ algorithm, which combines guest ratings, review volume, and local planning signals.
+Use this page to compare the short list before you choose where to spend time or money.

 Check Availability & Prices

-Showing 5 top-rated historical place • Updated March 2026
+Showing 5 top-rated historical places • Updated June 2026

 Little Greenbrier School in Gatlinburg